 This pink gemstone’s subtle color comes from traces of manganese.
 Morganite typically ranges from pink to orange-pink in color, but these colors are very subtle in naturally-occurring stones.
 Strong coloring is incredibly rare, but if found, the gems are usually quite large and display the finest colors.

 In terms of durability, morganite is relatively hard, but not indestructible.
 The gemstone is hard enough to resist moderate wear, but will not be able to withstand the kind of carelessness that could result from it falling.
 Morganite is not nearly as strong as diamonds, and as a result, costs roughly ten times less.

 The History Of The Morganite Stone

 The very first morganite stone was discovered in Madagascar in 1910.
-George Kunz, the lead American gemologist at Tiffany & Co., proposed naming this new rose-coloured variety of beryl after his friend and customer, J.P.
+George Kunz, the lead American gemologist at Tiffany & Co., proposed naming this new rose-colored variety of beryl after his friend and customer, J.P.
 Morgan, during a meeting of the New York Academy of Sciences.

 Kunz felt that the homage would be fitting for the man who provided a great deal of financial support for the arts and sciences.
 Furthermore, the great financier was well known for gifting natural gemstones to the American Museum of History in Nork York and the Museum of Natural History in Paris.
 At the time J.P.
-Morgan was one of the most important jewellery collectors of the early 1900s.
+Morgan was one of the most important jewelry collectors of the early 1900s.

 Kunz saw that one of morganite’s most interesting properties was the fact that it boasts an intense red fluorescence when exposed to X-rays but had no phosphorescence whatsoever when the source of the X-ray was turned off.